 Line 1-Taxable interest.
 Enter the total taxable interest.
 "Taxable interest" is interest that is included in ordinary income from all sources except interest exempt from tax and interest on tax-free covenant bonds.
-You may elect under section 171(c) to reduce the amount of interest accrued on taxable bonds acquired after 1987 by the amount of amortizable bond premium on those bonds attributable to the current tax year.
-There is also an election for taxable bonds acquired on or after October 23, 1986.
+You may elect to reduce the amount of interest accrued on taxable bonds by the amount of amortizable bond premium on those bonds attributable to the current tax year.
+See sections 171(c) and 171(e) for details.